dnstapir/cli/README.md

 located in the config files in the /etc/dnstapir/ directory.

 For some uses, though, `dnstapir-cli` is used in "standalone" mode.
-One example of this is the creation anad manipulation of DAWG files containing large lists of domain names in a compact format.
+One example of this is the creation and manipulation of DAWG files containing large lists of domain names in a compact format.
 To run `dnstapir-cli` in standalone mode, without the need for any config files, use the command flag `--standalone`.